What Does it Take to Be an Office and Administrative Support Worker Supervisor?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 1,506,300 jobs in the United States for Office and Administrative Support Worker Supervisor.
+There were about 1,506,300 jobs for Office and Administrative Support Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 3.4% which is below the national average.
 The Bureau of Labor Statistics predicts 51,100 new jobs for Office and Administrative Support Worker Supervisor by 2026.
-There will be an estimated 153,000 positions for Office & Administrative Support Worker Supervisor per year.
+The BLS estimates 153,000 yearly job openings in this field.

 The states with the most job growth for Office & Administrative Support Worker Supervisor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

-Office & Administrative Support Worker Supervisor Average Salary
+Average Office and Administrative Support Worker Supervisors Salary

 Office and Administrative Support Worker Supervisors who work in District of Columbia, New York, or Connecticut, make the highest salaries.